If you find yourself seeking out and considering customer reviews before making a purchase, you're in good company.

 Trustpilot, a consumer review site, is a good example.
 It's an independent platform where customers can leave a review about pretty much any company.

 This authenticity is also good for you as a company as you can collect these reviews and analyze them for insights.
-You’ll also be able to see genuine issues that need to be addressed in your customer experience journey.
+You'll also be able to detect genuine issues that need to be addressed in your customer experience journey.

 Because of all this, it's important that you practice social media monitoring.
 This lets you keep track of what your customers are saying about you - not just on your platforms but across social media in general.

 If you are keeping tabs on complaints made on social media, you can fix issues that your customers are experiencing, quickly.
 When you do this, you can improve your overall customer experience (CX) and hopefully prevent bad reviews in the future.

 Social media also provides an easy and direct way for you to respond to your customers and steer the conversation in a direction that suits you.

 When you interview your customers, you can use the responses you get from them for your website.
 For example, these can be displayed as testimonials or as part of a demonstrative case study.
 By publishing these interviews (with permission, of course) you also put your customers' experiences at the center of your brand.

 Also, by using these interviews as marketing material you can show potential customers what your happy customers look like, and therefore how they could look too.
 As with case studies, the idea is that something from these interviews will resonate with a potential customer and make them see that they need your product and services too.

 Interviews aren't just a marketing gimmick, though.
 They are a form of feedback, from which you can draw insights as to what your customers want.
 These can be used for R&D of the kinds of products and services you offer them going forward.